 In some implementations the concept OBS_STATUS may not have been defined as "mandatory" within the data structure definition (DSD).
 If this is the case, each single observation may not be necessarily accompanied by an OBS_STATUS code value and, if no value has been associated to an observation, the default code value ("A" - normal) can be assumed.

-Changes compared to version 2.0
+Changes compared to version 2.1

-The rationale for the revision of this code list was the request from international organizations to add two codes which are necessary for their data production processes indicating that:

-data are included in another category (under-coverage)

-a category includes data from another category (over-coverage)

-The detail of the changes from version 2.0 to version 2.1 is presented below:
+This revision is intended to clarify the distinction between codes E “Estimated value” and I “Value imputed by a receiving agency”.